Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

 From Jabir bin Samurah radiyallahu anhu, that someone once asked the Prophet (Muhammad) sallallahu alayhi wa sallam, 'Should I perform wudu after eating goat meat?'
 He replied, 'If you wish.'
 The person then asked, 'Should I perform wudu after eating camel meat?'
 He said, 'Yes.'
 This hadith was narrated by Muslim.

-In general, if we understand the hadith above, we can conclude that camel meat is considered to break wudu.
-However, there are three important points about this that we must understand, as I have explained in several previous articles:
+In general, if we understand the hadith above, we can conclude that camel meat is considered by some to break wudu.
+However, there are three important points about this that we must understand.

 1. Eating mutton does not break wudu.